NIS illegal wiretapping scandal: Securing additional charges

-Su-il Lee's suicide scandal
+Lee Soo-il suicide scandal

 Lee Soo-il, deputy director of the National Intelligence Service, who had been under internal investigation by the prosecution since August 2005, hanged himself at the office of the president of Honam University.
 He was questioned by the prosecution over whether he was involved in illegal wiretapping of the NIS' mobile phones during his tenure, and whether he reported the wiretapping to former director Shin Kun and others.
 The police investigated the exact circumstances of the suicide, believing that Lee killed himself because he could not overcome such psychological pressure.

 Lee Soo-il was also suspected of handing over evidence to Chung Hyeong-Keun for his revelation in 2002.
 It has been reported that the NIS's wiretapping documents released by the Grand National Party ahead of the 2002 presidential election have also been investigated by Chung Hyung-Keun and former lawmaker Kim Young-il.

 Former NIS chief Shin Gun, who he assisted, was arrested in connection with the case, and some executives who were in the provincial government's approval line were reportedly prosecuted, which led to intense mental pressure during the investigation.
 A person close to Lee said, "I understand that Lee's recent statements at the prosecution regarding the wiretapping incident did not match those of others and was in danger of being brought to justice."